Muthukumar-Subramaniam/server-hub/setup-home-lab-on-vmware-workstation.md

 🎉 All Done!
 Your Home Lab on VMware Workstation is Now Live!
 ---

-You’ve successfully built a fully automated, PXE-driven home lab environment on VMware Workstation — powered by Ansible, custom DNS, and flexible provisioning via kickstart and cloud-init.
+You’ve successfully built a fully automated, PXE-driven home lab environment on VMware Workstation.

 From here, spinning up new VMs is effortless: